stuartbates/spree-multi-currency/README.markdown

 ---------------
 Load up the list of all international currencies with corresponding codes:

-    rake spree_multi_currency:currency:iso4217         # Load currency ISO4217 table from Wikipedia http://en.wikipedia.org/wiki/ISO_4217
+	# Load currency ISO4217 table from Wikipedia http://en.wikipedia.org/wiki/ISO_4217
-    rake spree_multi_currency:currency:okv             # Central Bank of Russian Federation
+    rake spree_multi_currency:currency:iso4217

 This step is not obligatory, i.e. you can manually fill up the 'currencies' table, but it's more practical to load the list with rake task above (and be sure the codes are OK), and then remove the currencies you don't want to support.

-Raketasks will set 'locale' automatically for the currencies USD, EUR, RUB.
+Rake tasks will set 'locale' automatically for the currencies USD, EUR, RUB.
 For other currencies you have to do this manually.

 If you want get amount in base currency use base_total

 Load rates:
 ----------
-*Warning* Rates are being calculated relative to currency configured as 'basic'.
+**Warning** Rates are being calculated relative to currency configured as 'basic'.
 It is therefore obligatory to visit Spree admin panel (or use Rails console) and edit one of the currencies to be the 'basic' one.

 Basic currency is also the one considered to be stored as product prices, shipment rates etc., from which all the other ones will be calculated using the rates.

 After setting the basic currency, time to load the rates using one of the rake tasks below.
 There are three sources of conversion rates supported by this extension:

-1. Rates from Central Bank of Russian Federation http://www.cbr.ru.
-These assume Russian Ruble is your basic currency:

-        rake spree_multi_currency:rates:cbr

-2. Rates from European Central Bank.
-These assume Euro is your basic currency:

-        rake spree_multi_currency:rates:ecb

-3. Rates from Google.
+1. Rates from Yahoo.

-        rake spree_multi_currency:rates:google[currency]

-The argument in square brackets is the iso code of your basic currency, so to load rates when US Dollar is your basic currency, use

-        rake spree_multi_currency:rates:google[usd]
+        rake spree_multi_currency:rates:yahoo[gbp]

 There's also an optional square-bracket-enclosed parameter "load_currencies" for :rates tasks above, but it just loads up currencies table from Wikipedia, so is not needed at this point.